Mr-Patil/Mr-Patil/README.md

   <!-- Description -->
 Hi, my name is Mangesh Patil.
 I've pursued a Master of Science in Data Science at Pace University NY, I graduated in May 2024.
 Looking ahead, I am eager to contribute my skills in data analytics and machine learning to a challenging role, where I can apply my expertise in optimizing business decisions and fostering innovation in the field.
 In my academic journey, I've gained proficiency in Python, R, SQL, and a variety of data analysis and machine learning tools let’s dive into my Portfolio..

-Dive into my repositories to discover my ventures into the vast ocean of Data Science, AI, and Machine Learning.

   <!-- Social Media Buttons -->
   <p align="center">